-Imagine taking a nice stroll through outback greenery, only to arrive at a chasm of quartzite walls.
-These unique walls were formed by ancient sea beds and when under direct sunlight, appear to glow a fiery orangey red.
+The unique quartzite walls of Standley Chasm were formed by ancient sea beds and when under direct sunlight, they appear to glow a fiery orange red.
 I’ll let you in on a little secret, not many people actually get to see this spectacle.
 Due to the direction of the walls of the Chasm, there is only approximately 90 minutes out of everyday, around noon, where you can see this magic happen.

-See the route we followed on this blog post: Central Australia Road Trip With Kids (The Route We Took)
+I visited Standley Chasm with my husband and young kids on a Central Australian road camping trip.
+See the route we followed here: Central Australia Road Trip With Kids (The Route We Took)

-The Chasm itself is a really awesome sight to see, however there are also pretty good facilities here.
-Facilities include toilets, camping, food, BBQ, drinks and a gift shop.
-There is a $10 entry fee per person and kids paid a discounted fee when I visited.
+The Chasm itself is a really awesome sight to see.
+There are also great facilities here including toilets, camping, food, BBQ, drinks and a gift shop.
+There is a $10 entry fee per person and kids paid a discounted fee.

 You can also do a 3km return walk along Section 3 of the world-famous Larapinta Trail here.
 I’m hoping to visit again in the future when I have more time so that I can do this walk.